All data on Nordic companies are gathered from Borsdata.se. I highly recommend them.

 J.M.Smucker is trading at a forward P/E at 12.92 and yields 3%.
 The ROE has been high for a long time which is something I really like.

-I observe that short float is 8.5% which could mean that analyst know something that the market isn’t fully aware of.
+I observed the short float is 8.5% which could mean that analysts know something that the market isn’t fully aware of.

-Kopparbergs is now down from the peak at around 245 SEK after the selloff due to a somewhat weak report.
-People though that Kopparbergs would make a ton of money because of the long warm nordic summer, and they did.
+Kopparbergs is now down from its peak to around 245 SEK after the selloff due to a somewhat weak report.
+People thought that Kopparbergs would make a ton of money because of the long warm Nordic summer, and they did.
 But not as much as people hoped.

 Europris is down after another weak report.
 The stock is trading at around 20 NOK while several investment firms believe that the stock should be valued close to 34 NOK.

-I think the stock is oversold, but don’t like the weak reports.
+I think the stock is oversold, and I don’t like the weak reports.

 What stocks are you looking at?
 Any thoughts?
 Let me know.
 Also, remember to take a look at Borsdata.se